-AFOSI has numerous specialists who are invaluable in the successful resolution of investigations.
+Specialized Services.
+OSI has numerous specialists who are invaluable in the successful resolution of investigations.
 They include technical specialists, polygraph personnel, behavioral scientists, computer experts and forensic advisers.

+Department of Defense Cyber Crime Center (DC3).
 Established as an entity within the Department of the Air Force in 1998, DC3 provides digital and multimedia (D/MM) forensics, specialized cyber training, technical solutions development and cyber analytics for the following DoD mission areas: cybersecurity (CS) and critical infrastructure protection (CIP), law enforcement and counterintelligence (LE/CI), document and media exploitation (DOMEX) and counterterrorism (CT).
 DC3 delivers capability via six functional organizations which create synergies and enable considerable capability for its size.
 DC3 is designated as a federal cyber center by National Security Presidential Directive 54 / Homeland Security Presidential Directive 23, as a DoD center of excellence for D/MM forensics by DoD Directive 5505.13E, and serves as the operational focal point for the Defense Industrial Base Cybersecurity Program DIB CS Program; 32 CFR Part 236).
 DC3 delivers capability with a team comprised of Department of the Air Force civilians, Air Force and Navy personnel and contractors for specialized support.

-All new AFOSI special agent recruits -- whether officer, enlisted or civilian -- receive their entry-level training at the Federal Law Enforcement Training Center in Glynco, Georgia.
+Training.
+All new OSI special agent recruits -- whether officer, enlisted or civilian -- receive their entry-level training at the Federal Law Enforcement Training Center in Glynco, Georgia.
 The training requires that each recruit meet physical requirements that are located on the FLETC Web site at www.fletc.gov.
 The candidates attend a mandatory, 11-week Criminal Investigator Training Program with other federal law enforcement trainees.
-That course is followed by eight weeks of AFOSI agency-specific coursework.
+That course is followed by eight weeks of OSI agency-specific coursework.
 Both courses offer new agents training in firearms and other weapons, defensive tactics, forensics, antiterrorism techniques, crime scene processing, interrogations and interviews, court testimony, and military and federal law.
-Upon graduation, new AFOSI special agents spend a one-year probationary period in the field.
+Upon graduation, new OSI special agents spend a one-year probationary period in the field.
 Upon successful completion, some agents receive specialized training in economic crime, antiterrorism service, counterintelligence, computer crimes and other sophisticated criminal investigative capabilities.
 Others attend 12 weeks of technical training to acquire electronic, photographic and other skills required to perform technical surveillance countermeasures.
 Experienced agents selected for polygraph duties attend a 14-week DoD course.